tedfytw1209/OCTolyzer/README.md

 To get a local copy up follow the steps in `instructions/quick_start.txt`, or follow the instructions below.

 1. You will need a local installation of Python to run OCTolyzer.
 We recommend a lightweight package management system such as Miniconda.
-Follow the instructions [here](https://docs.anaconda.com/free/miniconda/miniconda-install/) to download Miniconda for your desired operating system.
+Follow the instructions [here](https://www.anaconda.com/docs/getting-started/miniconda/install#installing-miniconda/) to download Miniconda for your desired operating system.

-2. After downloading, navigate and open the Anaconda Prompt and clone the OCTolyzer repository.
+2. After downloading Miniconda, navigate and open the Anaconda Prompt and clone the OCTolyzer repository.

 ```
 git clone https://github.com/jaburke166/OCTolyzer.git
 ```

+Alternatively, download the repository as a `.zip` file and extract the contents into a folder called `OCTolyzer`.

-3. Create environment and install dependencies to create your own environment in Miniconda.
+3. Create environment and install dependencies to create your own environment in Miniconda on Anaconda Prompt.

 ```
 conda create -n oct-analysis python=3.11 -y